paminco/paminco/docs/source/user_guide/index.rst

   .. admonition:: Motivation

-    You want to setup a custom graph with *paminco*?
+    You want to set up a custom graph with *paminco*?
 Learn how to specify graphs, how to allow for negative flows (we treat all graphs as directed), and how to specify cost and demand functions.

   .. dropdown:: *Graph Setup*: directed graphs (with negative flows)

-    We setup directed graphs,
+    We set up directed graphs,
     learn about graph representations and how to set lower and upper boundaries for the edge flows in order to allow for negative edge flows (thus creating undirected graphs).